MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 3. Select **New velocity** to add a velocity.

-    For information about defining velocities, see [Defining a velocity](velocities.md#define-a-velocity).
+    For information about defining velocities, see [Define a velocity](velocities.md#define-a-velocity).
     You can add up to 10 velocities in a set.

 4. To publish your velocity, select **Publish**.